Hiring out your narrowboat may sound like a great way of earning some extra income. But before you start, there are some steps you need to take.

 If you hire your boat out without a business licence, you risk enforcement action that could result in your boat being removed from the waterways.

-We hope you found this post helpful.
+We hope you found this post on hiring out your narrowboat helpful.
 If hiring your boat is something you are seriously considering, here are a few websites we recommend taking a look at for more information;

-As always, we love hearing from you, so if you have any tips or advice, please feel free to share them in the comment section below!
+As always, if you have any tips or advice, please feel free to leave a comment below.